The How’s And Why’s Of Sealcoat

 7. Prevent Blockages When You'll Be Away

-Now you know the two best ways to clearing the suction port in your sealcoating machine.
+If you've read this resource, you know the two best ways to clearing the suction port in your sealcoating machine.
 Agitation not only will help clear the blockage by keeping the sealer mixed properly, but by investing in a manual agitation unit and regularly agitating, you prevent the blockages from happening in the first place.
 Removing the suction hose, with the valve closed, also allows you to remove the sludge that has settled.
-Most of all prevention is your best bet.
+Most of all, prevention is your best bet.
 If you will not be using the tank while you are on vacation, either have someone come in every couple of days to agitate it, or transfer the sealant to drums and store.

 Now’s the time to have fresh parking lot lines painted to replace what has been blacked out by sealcoating.
 We have a great selection of parking lot striping machines, products and a fantastic free line striping course that is just as easy to learn as applying sealer.
 You’ve already got the asphalt prepped and ready to go, so the time-consuming prep work is already done!

-Don’t forget to store your machine and equipment, cleaned and ready to use for next time you do asphalt sealing.
+Don’t forget to store your machine and equipment.
+Keep it clean and ready to use for next time you seal asphalt.
 The barriers and caution tape can be taken down and stored once the asphalt has cured.

 Interested In knowing more?
 Visit our complete line-up of asphalt courses designed for everyone from homeowners to property managers to business start-ups.